We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 Some newer and more expensive models might have Bluetooth and smart integrations as well.
 If you’re not an avid cyclist and you’re just looking to stay fit and burn calories, aim to find the best upright exercise bike.

-Recumbent stationary bikes put the rider in a reclined riding position.
+One of the crucial recumbent bike benefits is that they put the rider in a reclined riding position.

 The seat is placed further back from the handlebars and closer to the ground, whereas the pedals are located in front of the seat.
 This is a great choice for riders who struggle with back or knee injuries, as recumbent bikes spread the weight of the rider over a larger area of the body.